-FontExplorer X Pro 3.0 review
+FontExplorer X Pro 3.0 full review

 FontExplorer X Pro has long been a fine font manager for graphic designers and publishing pros.
 Despite its professional target market, the program is easy to use and thoroughly customizable.
 FontExplorer X Pro 3, a recent upgrade, provides additional improvements over the previous version—if that's possible—while maintaining the same intuitive, iTunes-like interface that made version 2 a superlative font manager.